Molecular Dynamics Methods Development

 Machine Learning Applications for the Molecular Sciences

-Another main focus of my research is the development of machine learning-based methods for both setting up and interpreting the results of molecular simulations.
-I have developed machine learning-based methodology for studying the kinetics of both configurational changes in complex macromolecules, as well as multiple pathway chemical kinetics.
+Another main focus of my research is the development of machine learning-based methods for molecular science applications, such as guiding molecular simulations and interpreting their results.
+I have developed machine learning-based methodologies for studying the kinetics of configurational changes in complex macromolecules, an interpretable machine-learning classifier methodology for predicting reaction products from quantum dynamical trajectories produced by ab initio molecular simulations, and contributed to the development a neural network-based approach for predicting higher resolution atomistic structures from purely topological network-based coarse-grained descriptions.
 I am also interested in developing machine learning-based methodology for interpreting experimental data.
-For examples of this type of work, please see the following:
+For examples of this type of work, please see the following links:

 Predicting Reaction Products and Automating Reactive Trajectory Characterization in Molecular Simulations with Support Vector Machines: